Gate Checking a Stroller: Is It Safe? Everything Parents Need to Know

 Not every stroller qualifies for gate check, so it helps to know what airlines accept before you head to the airport.

-Compact strollers may even count as carry-on items, giving you more freedom in the cabin.
-Full-size models usually need gate check.
+Compact strollers may count as carry-on items if they meet the airline’s cabin rules.
+Full-size models usually need gate check instead of cabin storage.

-Policies vary: some airlines permit one stroller per ticket, while others let you bring both a stroller and car seat at no extra charge.
+Policies vary.
+Some airlines allow one stroller per ticketed child, while others allow both a stroller and car seat at no extra charge.

 Checking stroller eligibility early helps you move confidently and avoid surprises.